fosterdouglas/1000-daily-game-designs/_posts/2014-08-31-daily-game-designs.md

 My goal is to do at least 1000.

 The posts can be found over at the [Daily Game Designs](http://www.foster-douglas.com/games) section of this site.
-Below are some of my favorite posts:
+Below are some of my favorite posts (so far!):

 [005 Beat Slip](http://www.foster-douglas.com/games/featured/005-beat-slip/)